mikejsavage/yougram/README.md

 - Trivial to deploy: copy a single file to your server with zero dependencies
 - Multi-user capable: your family can use it too
-- (optionally) AI powered: you can search for "cat" to find all your cat photos
+- (optionally) AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike"
 - Guest access: share secret album links with your friends, both writeable (for group vacations) and read-only (for everyone else)
 - Backup friendly: yougram stores your data unmodified as a bunch of files on disk, so it works well